Map the trails and terrain

 First, you'll open a map of the Red Rock Canyon National Conservation Area.

-- Go to the ArcGIS Online group Hiking Red Rock Canyon.
+- Open the web map Hiking Red Rock Canyon.

 The map opens to the area around Las Vegas, Nevada, where Red Rock Canyon is located.

 The map shows the boundaries of Red Rock Canyon set by the Bureau of Land Management (BLM).
 It also shows the location of the Red Rock Canyon Visitor Center, where hikers go for trail information.
 You'll save your own copy of the map to make changes to it.